 Find out what support the candidate may need on the day to give the best account of themselves.
 Do they have the necessary device, software and camera for the platform you are using?
 Are you able to adapt if they don't?

-Let the candidate know how long the interview will last and what documents they will need to have at hand.
+Let the candidate know what you are hoping to get out of this stage of the recruitment process, how long the interview will last and what documents they will need to have at hand.
 For example, ID documents.
 Recommend they find somewhere quiet and private for the interview and check they are happy for the interview to be recorded (if you intend on recording it).
 See how confident they are with using the software, suggest a trial run with a friend to build their confidence for the day.
 Some organisations provide a how-to guide for candidates.

 Have you thought about how to help the candidate settle into the interview?